p0358/wireshark_titanfallproto/README.md

 A Wireshark dissector for Respawn's Source engine's encrypted packet format used in Titanfall and Apex Legends games.

-If the protocol isn't automatically detected based on UDP ports, you need to right click the packet and manually change its protocol to `TITANFALLPROTO`.
+If the protocol isn't automatically detected based on UDP ports, you need to right click the packet and manually change its protocol to `TITANFALLPROTO` (click Decode As, adjust the port and select the protocol under Current field).

 You need to provide the correct decryption key in protocol settings in order to successfully decrypt a packet (right click packet -> Protocol Preferences -> Titanfall Protocol Decryptor -> Decryption key).